 Command Cards: QQAAB; (A)

 Origin: Literature (Sherlock Holmes)

 First Appearance: A Study in the Colors of Ravens' Feathers (a short story written by Hikaru Sakurai published in TM Ace Vol. 11)

 Background development: Hikaru Sakurai

 Illustrated by: Kotetsu Yamanaka

-Voicced by: Takahiro Mizushima
+Voicced by: Takahiro Mizushima (Japanese), Sean Chiplock (English)

 The eponymous protagonist of a series of mystery stories written by Sir Arthur Conan Doyle, and arguably the progenitor of modern fictional detectives.
-Referring to himself as the world's only "consulting detective", Sherlock was a genius who solved all manner of mysteries and crimes in Victorian London with his unparalleled skills in observation, deduction and forensic science.
-The "Sherlock Holmes" that exists in the Throne of Heroes could be a fictionalised version of a Scottish surgeon named Joseph Bell (who Doyle reportedly used as inspiration for the character), or a real person whose exploits were recorded by Sherlock's partner, Dr. John Watson, and used as the basis for Doyle's writings.
-Only Sherlock himself knows the answer to this mystery.
+Referring to himself as the world's only "consulting detective", Holmes was a genius who solved all manner of mysteries and crimes in Victorian London with his unparalleled skills in observation, deduction and forensic science.
+The "Sherlock Holmes" that exists in the Throne of Heroes could be a fictionalised version of a Scottish surgeon named Joseph Bell (who Doyle reportedly used as inspiration for the character), or a real person whose exploits were recorded by Holmes's partner, Dr. John Watson, and used as the basis for Doyle's writings.
+Only Holmes himself knows the answer to this mystery.

 - An Arm and a Leg: Holmes get his arm cut off by Surtr, who was using Sigurd's body.